ArchipelagoMW/Archipelago/worlds/shorthike/docs/setup_en.md

 ## Connecting

 A Short Hike will prompt you with the server details when a new game is started or a previous one is continued.
-Enter in the Server Port, Name, and Password in the popup menu that appears and hit connect.
+Enter in the Server Port, Name, and Password (optional) in the popup menu that appears and hit connect.

 ## Tracking